supposedly/dialect-museum/README.md

 ##### The forbidden match

-Fool!
-You really thought I was going to give it up?
-Just like that?
-You thought you could just have it?
+Kidding.
 You're not worthy yet.
-Keep reading.
+It's in the next section, though.

 #### What's the point of all this?